Travel & Adaptability: How to Handle Change In 7 Easy Steps

 Our bodies rather amazingly help us to adapt to all sorts of environments, including high-altitude, low-oxygen mountainsides.

-When we do or think something, our brain creates a new neural pathway.
+When we do or think about something, our brain creates a new neural pathway.
 The more often we engage in an activity, the stronger this pathway becomes.
 In this way, over time, through repeated exposure or practice, we change the default modes of our mind.

 This is how you learn to play a new instrument, speak a foreign language, or handle stage fright.
 Do something enough and you don’t even think about it.
 It becomes second nature.